May 10, 2023

 What is Obsessive-Compulsive Disorder (OCD)?

-OCD is a mental health disorder that involves obsessions and compulsions.
-Obsessions are persistent, intrusive, and unwanted thoughts, images, impulses or doubts that cause distress or anxiety.
-Compulsions are repetitive behaviours or mental acts that individuals feel compelled to do in response to their obsessions.
-OCD can take many forms, and individuals may experience different obsessions and compulsions.
+Alongside obsessions, people with OCD also struggle with compulsions, which are repetitive behaviours or mental acts that people feel compelled to do in response to their obsessions.
+OCD can take many forms, and people who struggle with it may experience different kinds of obsessions and compulsions.

-What is the root cause of OCD?
+What are the root causes of OCD?

-The exact cause of OCD is unknown, but research suggests that it is likely a combination of biological, genetic, and environmental factors.
-Brain imaging studies have shown that people with OCD have different brain activity in certain areas of the brain, particularly in the orbitofrontal cortex and the basal ganglia.
 These areas are involved in decision-making, planning, and movement control.
-Additionally, some research has suggested that OCD may be related to imbalances in certain neurotransmitters, such as serotonin.
+Meanwhile, some research has suggested that OCD may be related to imbalances in certain neurotransmitters, such as serotonin.

-What is OCD behaviour?
+What is compulsive behaviour?

 Read More: OCD during COVID-19